t6d/blacksmith/README.md

 Make sure that all your SVGs contain a `viewBox` definition.
 Otherwise, weird things might happen.

-### EOT generation

-FontForge cannot generate EOT files.
-Therefore you'll run into issues displaying the fonts in Internet Explorer 8.
-For now use a tool like `ttf2eot` to convert the generated TTF file into a valid EOT file.

 ## Contributing

 1. Fork it